xoddiel/blog/psx/psx-game/_posts/2022-11-15-psx-the-calling.md

 ![Hello triangle](/assets/img/psx-the-calling/hello-triangle.jpg)

-The source code for this project can be found at my GitHub [`xoddiel/psx-game`](https://github.com/xoddiel/psx-game).
+The source code for this project can be found on my GitHub [`xoddiel/psx-game`](https://github.com/xoddiel/psx-game).
 This specific post relates to code tagged as [`blog/part-1`](https://github.com/xoddiel/psx-game/tree/blog/part-1).

 One thing I'd like to mention: it appears that nocash (Martin Korth) is currently homeless in Hamburg (see the bottom of